 A.6.12.
-The design and operation of the coolant make-up system may should be described here, or reference may should be made here to if it is described in Chapter 10 of the safety analysis report.
+The design and operation of the coolant make-up system may be described here, or reference may be made to Chapter 10 of the safety analysis report.
 The relevant chemistry control and chemistry data of the coolant should be presented (e.g. details of new water treatment, degassing and demineralizing processes).